rems-project/isla-testgen/README.md

 alongside our formal proof and other validation work.

+See the [LICENSE file][LICENSE] for copyright information and funding acknowledgements.
+In addition, Arm provided valuable cooperation during the development of this software and the testing of the Morello specifications.

 ## Building and generating tests

 Several pieces of software are required to build the test generator, a